To activate subtitles click on the gear icon in the YouTube window and select your language.

-Economist and filmmaker Manuel Stagars portrays this exciting technology in interviews with software developers, cryptologists, researchers, entrepreneurs, consultants, VCs, authors, politicians, and futurists from the United States, Canada, Switzerland, the UK, and Australia.
+Manuel Stagars portrays this exciting technology in interviews with software developers, cryptologists, researchers, entrepreneurs, consultants, VCs, authors, politicians, and futurists from the United States, Canada, Switzerland, the UK, and Australia.

 How can the blockchain benefit the economies of nations?
 How will it change society?
 What does this mean for each of us?
 The Blockchain and Us is no explainer video of the technology.
 It gives a view on the topic, makes it accessible and starts a conversation about its potential wider implications in a non-technical way.
 The film deliberately poses more questions than it answers.
 For a deep dive, see all full-length interviews from the film here.
 Additional information about the project is in the Q&A and Disclaimer.

-Clips and Full-length Interviews from the Documentary
+Interviews from the film

 Additional Conversations and Special Thanks